-- Increasing the freeboard height above the vapor level to 100 percent of tank width; - Covering the degreasing unit (automatic covers are available); - Installing refrigerator coils (or additional coils) above the vapor zone; - Rotating parts before removal from the vapor degreaser to allow all condensed solvent to return to degreasing unit; - Controlling the speed at which parts are removed (3 meters or less per minute is desirable) so as not to disturb the vapor line; - Installing thermostatic heating controls on solvent tanks; and - Adding in-line filters to prevent particulate buildup in the degreaser.
+Increasing the freeboard height above the vapor level to 100 percent of tank width;

+Covering the degreasing unit (automatic covers are available); Installing refrigerator coils (or additional coils) above the vapor zone;

+Rotating parts before removal from the vapor degreaser to allow all condensed solvent to return to degreasing unit;

+Controlling the speed at which parts are removed (3 meters or less per minute is desirable) so as not to disturb the vapor line; Option 2 - Reduce grease accumulation by adding automatic oilers to avoid excess oil applications.
-Option 2 - Reduce grease accumulation by adding automatic oilers to avoid excess oil applications.
-Option 3 - Use plastic blast media for paint stripping rather than conventional solvent stripping techniques

-Option 1 - Use less hazardous degreasing agents such as petroleum solvents or alkali washes.
+Option 3 - Use plastic blast media for paint stripping rather than conventional solvent stripping techniques substitution petroleum solvents or alkali washes.
 For example, replace halogenated solvents (e.g., trichloroethylene) with liquid alkali cleaning compounds.
 (Note that compatibility of aqueous cleaners with wastewater treatment systems should be ensured.)
 Option 2 - Prefer water-based surface cleaning agents where feasible, instead of organic cleaning agents, some of which are considered toxic.
 Try to optimize bath operation to enhance efficiency, e.g. by agitation.
-Option 3 - Substitute chromic acid cleaner with non-fuming cleaners such as sulfuric acid and hydrogen peroxide.